The Corporate Governance Review: Switzerland

 The main means of contact between a company and its shareholders is the annual general meeting of shareholders.
 In addition, shareholders may request special information from the company.
 Listed companies are required to make ad hoc notifications of price-sensitive facts arising within the sphere of the company.

-The pending revision of the CO also intends to improve communication with shareholders by facilitating the use of technology.
-For instance, listed companies shall be required to offer shareholders the possibility to request registration in the share register by electronic means (e.g., email).28 In addition, it is contemplated that shareholders shall have the possibility of electronic remote voting.29 Under the OaEC, listed companies are already required to provide shareholders the opportunity to grant electronic proxies to the independent proxy.
+The revision of the CO will also improve communication with shareholders by facilitating the use of technology.
+For instance, the board may provide that it is possible for the shareholders to have access to electronic remote voting.20 Under the OaEC, listed companies are already required to provide shareholders with the opportunity to grant electronic proxies to the independent proxy.

-Institutional investors and proxy advisers have gained relevance over the past few years.
+Institutional investors and proxy advisers have gained relevance during the past few years.
 In this context, the Investors' Code introduced the duty for institutional investors to inform their shareholders about how they exercise their voting rights.
 The OaEC follows the same principle and requires pension funds to actually exercise their voting rights as regards certain agenda items, such as the election and compensation of board members.
-In addition, pension funds must disclose on an annual basis to their clients how they have exercised their voting rights.
+In addition, pension funds must disclose annually to their clients how they have exercised their voting rights.

-- transferring the rules of the OaEC into the CO;
+- the incorporation of most rules of the OaEC into the CO;

-1 Hans-Jakob Diem and Tino Gaberthüel are partners at Lenz & Staehelin in Zurich, Switzerland.
-The authors would like to thank Rebecca Schmid for her contribution to this chapter.
+1 Hans-Jakob Diem and Tino Gaberthüel are partners at Lenz & Staehelin.

 2 See Section VI.